TsioryR98/Ticket_Place_Management/README.md

 It is especially useful during backend development to avoid manually stopping and restarting the server.

-## Next step for le database with PostgreSQL, Tailwind CSS for the styles and Zustand for state management library for Admin
+## Next step for the database with PostgreSQL, Tailwind CSS for the styles and Zustand for state management library for Admin

 This section will guide you through setting up the PostgreSQL database for the project.

-## To secure access to the **Admin** and **User** roles, implement authentication using one of the following methods:
+## To secure access to the **Admin** and **User** roles, implement authentication using :

 - **JWT (JSON Web Tokens):**